MicrosoftDocs/azure-reference-other/studio-module-reference/extract-key-phrases-from-text.md

 ## Module overview

-This article explains how to use the **Extract Key Phrases from Text** module in Azure Machine Learning Studio to pre-process a text column.
+This article explains how to use the **Extract Key Phrases from Text** module in Azure Machine Learning Studio, to pre-process a text column.
 Given a column of natural language text, the module extracts one or more meaningful phrases.
 A phrase might be a single word, a compound noun, or a modifier plus a noun.

 This module is a wrapper for natural language processing APIs for key-phrase extraction.
 The phrases are analyzed as potentially meaningful in the context of the sentence for various reasons: